vedaantdutt/India-map/README.md

    ```

-5.Open your browser and go to
+5. Open your browser and go to
    ```bash
    http://localhost:8080
    ```